 But that’s not all!
 Over 85% of people use Google Maps to find the location of a business, and nearly 80% of them decide to pay the store a visit if it’s located within 8km.
 It only makes sense then that a winning local SEO campaign is a driving force behind foot traffic and high conversion rates.

 According to Google, 4 out of 5 consumers use search engines to find local information.
 But that’s not all!
 Local searches actually lead to more purchases than non-local searches.
 18% of smartphone users who look up local information make a purchase within a day, as opposed to 7% of those who make non-local searches.

-Optimizing your local business listings can make your business more visible and help you rank higher on Google Maps.
-You should make a point of keeping all your business information up to date and optimized for search engines since irrelevant or missing information can negatively impact your online presence and reputation.
+Optimising your local business listings can make your business more visible and help you rank higher on Google Maps.
+You should make a point of keeping all your business information up to date and optimised for search engines since irrelevant or missing information can negatively impact your online presence and reputation.
 Make sure the name, address, and phone number on your website match the information on Google My Business listings and all of you social media pages.